AlanyTan/nestjs-template/README.md

 #### how to "copy"" feature toggle functionality to your own nest.js repo?

-copy the `openfeature` dir and import openfeature module to your code. to use the end-point guard, you should import the guard to the controller that you use them, see the example.controller.ts for code how to accomplish it.
+copy the `openfeature` dir and import `openfeature.module` to your code. to use the end-point guard, you should import the guard to the controller that you use them, see the example.controller.ts for code how to accomplish it.

 ### Logging